Schematic Checklist

 ESP32 Reference Schematic

-Note that Figure ESP32 Reference Schematic shows the connection for quad 3.3 V external flash/PSRAM.
-PSRAM’s SCLK and flash can share the clock from SD_CLK or GPIO17.
+Note that Figure ESP32 Reference Schematic shows the connection method for quad 3.3 V external flash/PSRAM.

-• In cases where ESP32-U4WDH with in-package quad 3.3 V flash is used, the in-package flash is connected as Figure ESP32 Schematic for Quad 3.3 V In-Package Flash shows.
+• When using ESP32-U4WDH (with built-in quad 3.3 V flash), the internal flash connection is as shown in ESP32 Schematic for Quad 3.3 V In-Package Flash.

 ESP32 Schematic for Quad 3.3 V In-Package Flash